 Two-day course prepares students to take certification exam

-KOKOMO, Ind. — Ivy Tech Community College is offering an instructor-led training course Dec.
-11 and 13 to prepare students to take the Certified Professional Food Manager (CPFM) certification exam.
-The two-day class will meet in Room 611 of the Ivy Tech Corporate College Building at 1701 Touby Pike.
+KOKOMO, Ind. — Ivy Tech Community College is offering an instructor-led training course Nov.
+2 and 4 to prepare students to take the Certified Professional Food Manager (CPFM) certification exam.
+The two-day class will meet in the Room 202 of the Main Building on Ivy Tech’s Kokomo Campus at 1815 E. Morgan St.

 Indiana Code 410-IAC7-22 requires mandatory certification of at least one person who oversees the food safety operation within each food establishment.
 This course will prepare individuals to take and pass the 85-question, multiple-choice certification exam.
 Participants in this course will study sanitation management, food safety hazards, factors that affect food borne illness, personal hygiene, the use and calibration of temperature measuring instruments, and many more topics.

-To register for the Certified Professional Food Manager Certification preparatory course or for more information, please contact Susan Turrill at 765-252-5497 or e-mail her at email@example.com.
+To register for the Certified Professional Food Manager Certification preparatory course or for more information, please contact Susan Turrill at firstname.lastname@example.org.